acruz2332/VisdatMagang/README.md

 # VisdatMagang

-dataset = dataset from scraping jupyter notebook = cleaning from scraped data and modelling python = source codes for scraping website magang = website built with node JS and ejs
+dataset = dataset from scraping \n jupyter notebook = cleaning from scraped data and modelling \n python = source codes for scraping \n website magang = website built with node JS and ejs